-SK telecom offers a wide variety of smart factory solutions in partnership with SK hynix and other manufacturers.
-They are capable of managing a broad range of production processes, ranging from design and development to manufacturing, logistics, and distribution.
-These solutions involve the application of AI, IoT, big data, and other advanced ICT technologies.
+SK Telecom offers a wide variety of smart factory solutions that are capable of managing a broad range of production processes, ranging from design and development to manufacturing, logistics, and distribution.
+These solutions involve the application of Al, IoT, big data, and other advanced ICT technologies.